1-rafael-1/dfplayer-serial-forked/examples/README.md

 Basic example showing how to:

 - Initialize the module
-- Perform a number of playback and volume control operations
+- Set volume and equalizer
+- Play a track
-- Use busy pin
+- Use busy pin in a loop to play subsequent tracks once the current track has finished